 As funding is based on pupil numbers this is a key performance indicator.
-Total pupil numbers for 2018-19 were 190 against a forecast of 190.
+190 FTE LA commissioned places remained in place for the year.

-Another key financial performance indicator is staffing costs as a percentage of total income (excluding amounts received on conversion).
-For 2018/19 this was 74%.
+Another key financial performance indicator is staffing costs as a percentage of total income (excluding amounts received on conversion and capital income).
+For 2020 this was 76% (2019: 76%).
 The Trustees are confident that staffing levels are closely monitored to agreed Full Time Equivalents and staffing structures all approved by the TB.
-The Trust successfully restructured all staff during 2018/19.
+The Trust successfully restructured all staff during 2018/19, and a restructure of leadership is scheduled for autumn 2020.

-The Finance and Resources Committee also monitor premises costs to General Annual Grant (GAG) income, capitation spend for curriculum departments to GAG income, total income less grants and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
+The Finance Resources and Audit Committee also monitor premises costs to General Annual Grant (GAG) income, capital spend for curriculum departments to GAG income, total income less grants and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
 All of the above KPI's were within the parameters set by the TB.